AustinCodingAcademy/JS411-8week-ebook/ebook-folder/docs/additionalResources/graduationPrerequisites.md

     - [ ] app is deployed and publicly accessible

-To qualify for p**resenting your App** to the public at graduation please see [Presentations Qualifications](./presentationsQualifications.md)
+To qualify for **presenting your App** to the public at graduation ceremony please see [Presentations Qualifications](./presentationsQualifications.md)